The Complete Guide to Claude Code

 FAQ

-guides/mcp-setup-guide.md in the kit for the advanced setup.
-The simplest path for the challenge is to forward emails you want Donna to see to a Gmail address./tasks, /accountability, /block-time, task section of /morning-briefing) still work, just less polished.
-Donna falls back to brain/Business/Promises.md for tracking commitments.Homework: Prep for Day 4
+/ask-jay and she'll walk you through it./tasks, /accountability, /block-time, task section of /morning-briefing) still work, just less polished.
+Donna falls back to brain/Business/Promises.md for tracking commitments.Checklist

 Training Day